serrif/website/main/docs/introduction.md

 <hr style="margin-top: 3rem;">

 ## In-game server
-Our <a class="usa-external_link" href="https://minecraft.com">Minecraft</a> server is what we're built around.
+Our <a class="usa-external_link" href="https://minecraft.net">Minecraft</a> server is the keystone to our community.
 We provide operator permissions for anyone without hassle, an assortment of plugins, and powerful tools for building and administration.

 ### Connection
 It's easy to join the server.
 You can connect using the domain `shadow.ga` (SRV, default) or `a.shadow.ga` (A) as a server address using the direct connect box; or by adding us to your in-game list.
 Using a port isn't required but if you need one there's `25565`.

  * `/status` - Displays the server's current state and loaded worlds.
  * `/memory` - Projects memory statistics, loaded worlds, and ticks per second (TPS).